19hours/sg-statutes/Acts/Parking Places Act.md

 (c) satisfies the court that he did not know and could not with reasonable diligence have ascertained such name and address.

+[10/82]

 (4) A statutory declaration made under subsection (3)(a) if produced in any proceedings against the person named therein and in respect of the parking offence concerned shall be prima facie evidence that the person was in charge of the vehicle at all relevant times relating to such parking offence.

+[10/82]

 (5) A statutory declaration which relates to more than one parking offence shall not be regarded as a statutory declaration under, or for the purposes of, subsection (3)(a).

+[10/82]

 (6) In this section —

 “owner”, in relation to a vehicle, includes —

-(a) every person who is the joint owner or part owner of the vehicle and any person who has the use of the vehicle under a hire-purchase agreement but not the owner under any such agreement;
+(a) every person who is the joint owner or part owner of the vehicle and any person who has the use of the vehicle under a hire-purchase agreement but is not the owner under any such agreement;

 (b) the person in whose name the vehicle is registered except where the person has sold or otherwise disposed of the vehicle and has complied with the provisions of the rules applicable to him in regard to such sale or disposal; and